Faazil/100-days-of-devops/challenges/week-12/day-79.md

 1. You might need to install some plugins and restart Jenkins service.
 So, we recommend clicking on Restart Jenkins when installation is complete and no jobs are running on plugin installation/update page i.e update centre.
 Also some times Jenkins UI gets stuck when Jenkins service restarts in the back end so in such case please make sure to refresh the UI page.

-2. Make sure Jenkins job passes even on repetitive runs as validation may try to build the job multiple times.
+2. Ensure Jenkins job passes even on repetitive runs as validation may try to build the job multiple times.

 3. Deployment related tasks should be done by sudo user on the destination server to avoid any permission issues so make sure to configure your Jenkins job accordingly.